1. Do EACH of the following:

 a.
 Predict what would happen if you placed an iron nail in a copper sulfate solution.
 Then, put an iron nail in a copper sulfate solution.
 Describe your observations and make a conclusion based on your observations.
 Compare your prediction and original conclusion with what actually happened.
 Write the formula for the reaction that you described.

-b.
-Describe how you would separate sand from water, table salt from water, oil from water, and gasoline from motor oil.
-Name the practical processes that require these kinds of separations.
+(or gravel) from water.
+Describe how you would separate table salt from water, oil from water, and gasoline from motor oil.
+Name the practical processes that require these kinds of separations

 c.
 Describe the difference between a chemical reaction and a physical change.